A Neural Network in Under 4KB

 What 4KB Means for Embedded

-On a microcontroller like the STM32L0 (ARM Cortex-M0+) with 16 KB of flash and 2 KB of RAM, a 4KB neural network consumes 25% of flash – leaving room for the application, peripherals, and communication stack.
-With training disabled (IsTrainable=false), the data footprint drops further: a non-trainable Q8.8 MLP (2->3->1) takes just 144 bytes of RAM.
+On a microcontroller like the STM32L0 (ARM Cortex-M0+) with 16 KB of flash and 2 KB of RAM, a 4KB trainable neural network consumes 25% of flash – leaving room for the application, peripherals, and communication stack.
+And that is the trainable figure: a deployed inference-only build (IsTrainable=false) is far smaller still, since the backprop code and the per-weight gradient/delta state both disappear.

 For comparison, the minimum footprint of TensorFlow Lite Micro is ~50-100 KB – it won’t fit on this device at all, let alone leave room for anything else.
 Tinymind makes neural networks feasible on hardware where no other framework can run.